BookOps-CAT/bookops-worldcat/docs/index.md

     + Retrieve local bibliographic resource `/search/my-local-bib-data/{controlNumber}`
     + Search local bibliographic resources `/search/my-local-bib-data`

-## What's new in Bookops-Worldcat 1.0
+## What's new in Bookops-Worldcat
+See the [Changelog page](changelog.md) for a full outline of fixes and enhancements with each version.

+### Features in Version 1.0

 New functionality available in version 1.0: